Marquette visits Ransom and Georgetown

 BOTTOM LINE: Georgetown hosts Marquette after Kelsey Ransom scored 25 points in Georgetown’s 70-65 loss to the Villanova Wildcats.

-The Hoyas are 5-6 in home games.
-Georgetown is fourth in the Big East in rebounding averaging 30.6 rebounds.
-Ariel Jenkins leads the Hoyas with 10.4 boards.
+The Hoyas are 5-6 on their home court.
+Georgetown has a 7-8 record in games decided by 10 points or more.

-The Golden Eagles are 10-5 in Big East play.
-Marquette is second in the Big East scoring 33.6 points per game in the paint led by Skylar Forbes averaging 6.7.
+The Golden Eagles are 10-5 in conference play.
+Marquette ranks third in the Big East with 16.7 assists per game led by Olivia Porter averaging 3.2.

-The Hoyas and Golden Eagles square off Saturday for the first time in Big East play this season.
+The Hoyas and Golden Eagles face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Victoria Rivera is shooting 36.9% from beyond the arc with 2.4 made 3-pointers per game for the Hoyas, while averaging 11.8 points.
-Ransom is averaging 17.6 points, 5.1 rebounds and 2.1 steals over the past 10 games.
+TOP PERFORMERS: Victoria Rivera averages 2.4 made 3-pointers per game for the Hoyas, scoring 11.8 points while shooting 36.9% from beyond the arc.
+Ransom is shooting 38.0% and averaging 17.6 points over the last 10 games.

-Forbes is scoring 15.6 points per game and averaging 5.9 rebounds for the Golden Eagles.
-Lee Volker is averaging 13.6 points and 4.6 rebounds over the last 10 games.
+Skylar Forbes is averaging 15.6 points, 5.9 rebounds and 1.7 blocks for the Golden Eagles.
+Lee Volker is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hoyas: 3-7, averaging 61.9 points, 27.9 rebounds, 9.8 assists, 6.6 steals and 1.9 blocks per game while shooting 38.9% from the field.
 Their opponents have averaged 65.6 points per game.